-Acetylcholine is the primary parasympathetic neurotransmitter in the airways and is known to cause bronchoconstriction and mucus secretion.
-Recent findings suggest that acetylcholine also regulates aspects of remodeling and inflammation through its action on muscarinic receptors.
-In the present study, we aimed to determine effects of muscarinic receptor stimulation on cytokine production by human airway smooth muscle cells (primary and immortalized cell lines).
-The muscarinic receptor agonists carbachol and methacholine both induced modest effects on basal IL-8 and IL-6 secretion, whereas the secretion of RANTES, eotaxin, VEGF-A and MCP-1 was not affected.
-Secretion of IL-8 and IL-6 was only observed in immortalized airway smooth muscle cells that express muscarinic M3 receptors.
+ABSTRACT: Acetylcholine is the primary parasympathetic neurotransmitter in the airways and is known to cause bronchoconstriction and mucus secretion.
+Recent findings suggest that acetylcholine also regulates aspects of remodelling and inflammation through its action on muscarinic receptors.

+In the present study, we aimed to determine the effects of muscarinic receptor stimulation on cytokine production by human airway smooth muscle cells (primary and immortalised cell lines).
+The muscarinic receptor agonists carbachol and methacholine both induced modest effects on basal interleukin (IL)-8 and -6 secretion, whereas the secretion of RANTES, eotaxin, vascular endothelial growth factor-A and monocyte chemoattractant protein-1 was not affected.
+Secretion of IL-8 and -6 was only observed in immortalised airway smooth muscle cells that express muscarinic M3 receptors.
 In these cells, methacholine also significantly augmented IL-8 secretion in combination with cigarette smoke extract in a synergistic manner, whereas synergistic effects on IL-6 secretion were not significant.

 Muscarinic M3 receptors were the primary subtype involved in augmenting cigarette smoke extract-induced IL-8 secretion, as only tiotropium bromide and muscarinic M3 receptor subtype selective antagonists abrogated the effects of methacholine.

-Collectively, these results indicate that muscarinic M3 receptor stimulation augments cigarette smoke extract induced cytokine production by airway smooth muscle.
-This interaction could be of importance in patients with COPD.
+Collectively, these results indicate that muscarinic M3 receptor stimulation augments cigarette smoke extract-induced cytokine production by airway smooth muscle.
+This interaction could be of importance in patients with chronic obstructive pulmonary disease.